caps-tum/sys-sage/docs/PAPI_Integration.md

    performance counters on different hardware threads caused by repeated re-scheduling of the corresponding software thread.
 This leads into the fact that the performance counter values of different readings may be scattered onto different hardware threads.

    (TODO: investigate if this could be a problem when accumulating, since if the values are scattered, the accumulation might not make sense.
 Maybe suggest to the user to always pin the software thread to a specific hardware thread for safety?
 Maybe provide a routine where you get a function pointer and then spawn a pthread which is pinned to a hardware thread and executes the instructions starting from the function pointer while being monitored?

-Maybe have some metadata where you store what the "first" hardware thread of each event set was and then always use that one?).
+   _Edit_: Now that I'm thinking about it, this is more of a problem for PAPI itself, since the same conditions apply there.
+If a software thread is re-scheduled on to different hardware threads, the accumulation might also not make sense.
+I would suggest to explicitely inform the user here in this documentation that thread-affinity might be important for proper measuremnt.

+   To be honest, I didn't find any resource which states that an event set that is attached to a software thread actually "follows" that software thread across different hardware threads through re-scheduling.
+I only got this impression from reading Jazmin's thesis.
+I even browsed through the PAPI source code and found something about `perf_event_open`, but I'm not exactly sure as to how it's used in the code.

+   Anyways, I wrote a simple example that uses the sys-sage-PAPI integration to accumulate some metrics and it shows that it will always find the same thread throughout multiple iterations, so no actual scattering occurs).

 4. Together with the ID of the hardware thread, query for its handle in the _sys-sage_ topology.
 This handle is recorded into `thread` for later